cwang04/LoL-Data-Analysis/README.md

 |   12.01 | LCKC     | bot        |        0 |         1713 | Samira     |       2 |        4 |         2 |             0 | 389.002 |  463.853 | 0.4203 | 0.2102 | 0.8757 |      239.405 |       10425 |           208 |             18 |
 |   12.01 | LCKC     | sup        |        0 |         1713 | Leona      |       1 |        5 |         6 |             0 | 128.301 |  475.026 | 1.0158 | 0.4904 | 2.4168 |      101.856 |        6395 |            42 |              0 |

+## Univariate Analysis:

 <iframe
   src="assets/q2graph1.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+Above is a bar graph showing the top 25 most played champions in this data set against the total number of games that they were played in.
+From this graph we can see that there are champions that are played much more than the other champions, with the amount of times that they are played gradually falling off.

+<iframe
+  src="assets/q2graph2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Above is a histogram showing the distributions of the lengths of games in minutes.
+We can see that most pro-games last around 30 minutes, trending to be longer than shorter, but overall have a healthy distributions of lengths.

+## Bivariate Analysis:

 ## Assessment of Missingness